Flomass/MaLenDi/README.md

 Data used for the figure of the paper, ie already computed MLDs of simulated sequences and of the Human Mouse comparisons (exome and non-coding).

+The Malendi.tar.gz file contains the full project with plotted figures.

-If you have any question, feel free to contact me: florian.massip (at) univ-lyon1.fr
+If you have any question, feel free to contact me: florian.massip (at) gmail (dot) com